 Where to obtain parking permits:

-All vehicles parked on campus and in University housing are required to be currently registered with La Sierra University and USP.
+All vehicles parked on campus and in University housing are required to be currently registered with La Sierra University and CSSP.

-Registration for vehicles will be done through the USP Online Parking System (OPS) portal found at: lasierra.edu/parking.
-Applications for parking permits, throughout the year, may also be done at the USP Office Monday through Thursday 8:00 a.m. to 6:00 p.m. and on Friday from 8:00 a.m. to 12:00 p.m., except during holidays.
+Registration for vehicles will be done through the CSSP Online Parking System (OPS) portal found at: lasierra.edu/parking.
+Applications for parking permits, throughout the year, may also be done at the CSSP Office Monday through Thursday 8:00 a.m. to 5:00 p.m. and on Friday from 8:00 a.m. to 12:00 p.m., except during holidays.
+The CSSP Office is located at the La Sierra University Convenience Center, Suite FF.
+The address is 11498 Pierce Street, Riverside CA 92505.

-When parking in the handicap spaces, persons with physical disabilities will be asked to display a valid state disability placard or handicap license plate in addition to registering their vehicle with USP.
+When parking in the handicap spaces, persons with physical disabilities will be asked to display a valid state disability placard or handicap license plate in addition to registering their vehicle with CSSP.

 A new academic full year begins during the Summer Quarter immediately following graduation in June.
-All full year registrations will begin as of the end of graduation.
+All school year registrations will begin as of September 1.

 Parking permit fees